apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/page-templates.md

 # Page Templates

 The first thing you need to do is create a page.
-You can create the most amazing content in history, but if it doesn't have a page to by displayed on, then no one will ever know.
+You can create the most amazing content in history, but if it doesn't have a page to be displayed on, then no one will ever know.

 There are three main steps for creating a new page: